-When visiting schools to complete fieldwork hours, cell phones should be turned off and kept out of sight.
+When visiting schools to complete fieldwork hours, we recommend that your cell phone be silenced and kept out of sight.
 It is unprofessional to use a cell phone in any way while in a classroom observation.

 STUDENT AND TEACHER CONFIDENTIALITY GUIDELINES